choval/covid-reports/README.md

 ## Notes

-* This repository is MOSTLY automatically updated, but things may break/change.
+* This repository is a WIP for a list of automatically updated collection of reports.
-* If any country doesn't get updated or is missing, please submit an issue.
+* If any country (with situation reports) doesn't get updated or is missing, please submit an issue.
-* Most countries are updated automatically, but some countries may be updated manually.
-* Links in `countries.md` are generated automatically.
-* Some countries have a PDF generated from the HTML page.
+* Some countries have a PDF generated from HTML pages.
 * Some files are not situation reports, but related to the disease.
 * Reports are saved by country using their ISO-3166 2 letters alpha code.
+* I'm aware of files with wrong dates, there's a date overwrite file in the reports folders.
 * The crawler User-Agent is `CovidReports`.
-* If any site needs this crawler to stop, please change the `robots.txt` accordingly (I will still continue getting the reports manually if I can)
+* If any site needs this crawler to stop, please change the `robots.txt` accordingly (I will still continue getting the reports manually if I can).